hfc-tech-academy/short-stack/README.md

 The weekend homework will dive you deeply into the topics that we’re covering.
 Mostly they’ll have you build a project, for example a blog using Rails.
 They’re important because they will solidify your understanding while giving you a look at the greater context.

-# Curriculum
+# Curriculum & Homework

 Our curriculum is structred to get you up and running quickly while constantly getting practice creating real life applications.
-Before you show up, make sure you look over what you'll be doing at our [Curriculum](https://github.com/hfc-tech-academy/short_stack/tree/master/curriculum) page.
-For now, the linked respositories are locked.
-Once class starts, they will open up for your perusal.
+You can git an overview of the curriculum by heading over to the [Homework](https://github.com/hfc-tech-academy/short_stack/tree/master/homework) repo.

 # Prep-work

 In order for the class to be working well together, we want to make sure everyone is speaking roughly the same language from Day One.
 Please head over to [Prep Work](https://github.com/hfc-tech-academy/short_stack/tree/master/prep_work) and enjoy flexing your brain.

 # That’s It!